ccha23/miml/source/part1/f-Divergence.md

 $$\underbrace{[[F]^*]^*}_{=F}\left[\frac{dP_{\R{Z}}}{dP_{\R{Z}'}}\right]$$

-which gives {eq}`convex-conjugate2` by expanding the outer/later transform.
+gives {eq}`convex-conjugate2` by expanding the outer/later transform.
 The equality is by the property that Fenchel-Legendre transform is its own inverse for strictly convex functional $F$.
+This completes the proof by {eq}`D->F`.

 [FL]: https://en.wikipedia.org/wiki/Convex_conjugate